ibm-watson-iot/iot-python/samples/apiExamples/README.rst

 * `historian.py <https://github.com/ibm-messaging/iot-python/blob/master/samples/apiExamples/historian.py>`__ - A sample that showcases how to retrieve historical events from Internet of Things Foundation Connect.
 * `logConnection.py <https://github.com/ibm-messaging/iot-python/blob/master/samples/apiExamples/logConnection.py>`__ - A sample that showcases device connectivity log operations that can be performed on Internet of Things Foundation Connect.
 * `organization.py <https://github.com/ibm-messaging/iot-python/blob/master/samples/apiExamples/organization.py>`__ - A sample that showcases organization operations that can be performed on Internet of Things Foundation Connect.
+* `usageManagement.py <https://github.com/ibm-messaging/iot-python/blob/master/samples/apiExamples/usageManagement.py>`__ - A sample that showcases various Usage management operations that can be performed on Internet of Things Foundation Connect.
 * `serviceStatus.py <https://github.com/ibm-messaging/iot-python/blob/master/samples/apiExamples/serviceStatus.py>`__ - A sample that showcases organization operations that can be performed on Internet of Things Foundation Connect.